DAkintola94/LaundryDormApi/README.md

 Navigate to the cloned folder root with the CLI. **cd LaundryDormApi** (To the docker-compose.yml file which sits at the root of the application)

 **Step 2.**
-To run the project, just write: **docker-compose up --build** in the terminal
+To run the project, write:

+- **docker-compose up --build** in the terminal

 **Step 3.**